chrisguest75/shell_examples/75_just/README.md

 * It seems very fast at executing.
 * It's a good alternative to using `package.json`
 * `just` always runs in the directory of the just file.
+* There seems to be some problems with where variables are evaluated.

 ## Install